jeremylarose/autopkg-recipes/README.md

 Recipes for software that I found not to be in AutoPkg already.
-Syncthing recipe is not working yet.
+Need to add pkg recipes for Duplicati and OpenShot.
+Also Need to add pkg and munki recipes for Syncthing and SyncthingInotify.
+Otherwise, everything is tested and working.